 - Relying Party Trust Identifier.
 This is the value chosen during the wizard setup of the relying party trust.
-This will correspond with the Entity ID configuration in Awingu - Federation metadata.
+This will correspond with the Entity ID configuration in Awingu - · Federation metadata.
 This can be found in the AD FS management tool under Service Endpoints Metadata Federation Metadata

-Setting up Azure AD as an external IDP for Awingu
+Setting up ADFS with OPSWAT as external IDPs for Awingu